- Travel and Places»

 "The Original POINT-AND-SPEAK Phrasebook JAPAN" by Toshiya Enomoto stands out as my favorite and most essential book when braving everyday life in Japan.
 It's easy to use and covers every situation you can think of.

 One thing I've noticed is that even the locals love this book.
 All of my Japanese friends are fascinated by it.
 The expats and tourists I show it to kick themselves for not finding it sooner.
 I've included a few photos below for more information.
-It's just a tiny taste of the perfect phrasebook.
+It's just a tiny taste of this perfect phrasebook.

 My day at the Toka Ebisu Festival